 Personal Support Services

-Kennebec Valley Community College has a referral relationship with a local therapist and Community Health & Counseling.
-In both instances, referrals are made by KVCC staff.
-The student's health insurance (personal or college policies, MaineCare and Medicare) are used to access these services.
-Students may go to a private office off-campus or arrange to meet the therapist here on campus.
+Kennebec Valley Community College has a referral relationship with a local clinician through Kennebec Behavioral Health Center (KBH).
+The student's health insurance (personal, MaineCare and Medicare) may be used to access these services.
+Students without health insurance may also access these services.
+Appointments with the clinician occur on the Fairfield Campus.

 The resources noted below are available in the surrounding communities.
 Select a link below for the contact information.

 Confidential telephone support services for non-crisis situations, inlcuding, but not limited to: peer-to-peer support, social connection, sharing personal victories, overcoming fear, grief or sadness, developing effective startegies for the future, referrals to community resources, talking with someone when feeling sad, lonely, or discouraged.
 The Maine Warm Line is open every day from 5 pm to 8 am, weekends and holdiays.

 Community Health and Counseling Services is a private non-profit organization that provides community-based home health, hospice and mental health services to adults and children in central, eastern, and northern Maine.
 More than 7,500 people benefit each year from the efforts of professional, support, and management staff of the agency.